 Bring positive change to individuals and communities with a healthcare-focused master’s degree

-Whether you’re interested in helping others live healthy lifestyles, taking a leadership role in preventing and responding to an emergency situation, providing healing and expertise when a health issue arises or even leading the rehabilitation process, you can find a master’s at Creighton University that will help you reach your goals.
+Whether you’re interested in helping others live healthy lifestyles, taking a leadership role in promoting positive change in the health and well-being of your community or learning how to address the moral and ethical challenges in healthcare, you can find a master’s at Creighton University that will help you reach your goals.

 All of our master’s degrees are rooted in the Jesuit values of academic excellence, social justice, service to others and cura personalis.
 This is especially reflected in our healthcare programs, where we approach healing holistically and strive to address the root causes and symptoms of injustice in healthcare.